mapproxy/mapproxy/doc/mapproxy_util.rst

 .. cmdoption:: --grid

-  Name of the grid to be used by the export cache.
-This grid needs to be defined in the MapProxy configuration.
+  The tile grid for the export.
+The option can either be the name of the grid as defined in the in the MapProxy configuration, or it can be the grid definition itself.
+You can define a grid as a single string of the key-value pairs.
+The grid definition :ref:`supports all grid parameters <grids>`.
+See below for examples.

 .. cmdoption:: --dest